aharnishdwivedi/RoadVisionAI_Project/README.md

 ## Notes
 - If a video source cannot be opened, the system generates synthetic frames to keep the pipeline running for demo/testing.
-- Results are stored in-memory for simplicity.
-Replace `InMemoryStorage` with a database for persistence.
+- Results are stored in a MySQL database for persistence.
 - Increase per-stream FPS or number of streams as needed; each stream runs in its own daemon thread.